-Every time you shop, eat or swipe your credit card, you get rewarded with points, coupons, offers, and more!
-These reward points are separately summarized in your statement, which can be redeemed as per terms and conditions.
+Every time you shop, eat, or swipe your credit card, you get rewarded with points, coupons, offers, and more!
+These reward points are separately summarized in your statement and can be redeemed as per terms and conditions.

 You can check this section to know about carry-over points from the previous cycle, lapsed rewards, available reward points, and more.

 Use IndiaLends for exceptional and never seen offers, coupons, and reward points!
-Sign with us now!
+Sign up with us now!